You are here

 Other participants of the retreat at the Lama Foundation also played a large part in the growth of Contemplative Outreach.
 In 1985, participants David Frenette and Mary Mrozowski, along with Bob Bartel, established a live-in community in the eastern United States called Chrysalis House.
 For 11 years, Chrysalis House provided a consistent place to hold Centering Prayer workshops and retreats.
 Many Centering Prayer practitioners and teachers who now carry on the work of Contemplative Outreach were trained and inspired at Chrysalis House.

 In 1986, the three monks' experiment was incorporated as Contemplative Outreach, LTD., and the first official board of directors was named.
 Fr.
 Keating served as the first president, Fr.
 Carl Arico as vice president, Gustave Reininger as treasurer, and Mary Mrozowski and Gail Fitzpatrick-Hopler as directors.
 At first, the organization was run from Gail Fitzpatirick-Hopler's dining room table.
-After several necessary expansions, the network's international headquarters now offices in 2000 square feet of space in downtown Butler, New Jersey with the help of seven full-time employees, two part-time employees, five volunteers, and, of course, the continued support and guidance of the Holy Spirit.
+After several necessary expansions, the network's international headquarters now offices in 2000 square feet of space in downtown Butler, New Jersey with the help of six full-time and part-time employees, and, of course, the ever-present guidance of the Holy Spirit.